ADAPT-uiuc/tgl/README.md

-This is the TGL code from [github][tgl], slightly modified with a bit of cleanup and timing code for experimentation purposes.
+This is the TGL code from [github][tgl], modified with a bit of cleanup, with bugfix for recent sampling, and timing code for experimentation purposes.

 ## Getting Started